sveronneau/cloudbuild-packer-container/README.md

 # Quick GCP Cloud Build CI pipeline to makes a Packer Docker artifact in GCR.IO which then builds a GCE Golden Image Disk via Packer with HasiCorp Vault binary installed.

-From CLOUD SHELL or your local SDK or a Build Trigger in Cloud Build.
+From CLOUD SHELL or your local SDK or a Build Trigger (Check PNG file) in Cloud Build.

 <b>Clone this repo:</b><br>
 $ git clone https://github.com/sveronneau/cloudbuild-packer-container <br>